 Businesses is not a fight, it’s a collaboration, the more people you work with the more people want to work with you!

+We are still taking applications for Grants throughout the Coronavirus lockdown.
 If you are interested in taking advantage of NBV’s Grant for Enterprise* you can read more about the terms & conditions of funding and fill out an Expression of Interest form here

 *subject to eligibility